Samir-Rashid/resume/template/modules_en/professional.typ

   description: list(
     [Designed fault tolerant integration with testing framework that catalogues automated test results for manual testers], [Used Java stream processing to aggregate test results in real time, enabling analytics on historical test results], [Spoke with key stakeholders to design a solution.
-Worked with multiple teams to make sure solution can be adopted company-wide]
+Worked with multiple teams to ensure solution can be adopted company-wide]
   ),
 )